Nadamq/McMichaelPodcast/pages/about.md

 ---
 {% include feature/jumbotron.html objectid=coll002 %}
 ## About our podcast
-Welcome to Painting Progress, where we examine the turbulent history of the representation of Canadian art and its evolution in mirroring a comprehensive view of Canadian society.
-The goal of our podcast is to shed some light into the history of Canadian art and its ever changing definition through the lens of existing art galleries and museums.
+Welcome to Painting Progress, where we share a series of podcasts delving into Canadian art and history.
+The goal of our podcast is to shed some light into the history of Canadian art and its ever growing scope through the lens of existing art galleries and museums.